 Pursuant to § 115C-218.1(c) the charter school applicant must submit a \$1000 application fee to the Office of Charter Schools.
 The applicant must submit their application fee by the September 19, 2016 5:00 pm EST deadline.
-Payments will be accepted in the form of a check or credit card.
-The Credit card Form is found on the Office of Charter Schools website.
+Payments will be accepted in the form of a certified check.
 Cash is not accepted.

-Application Note: The applicant must mail the check or credit card form along with a letter indicating the name of the proposed charter school, contact information, and the enclosed payment amount to be received before or on the due date of September 19, 2016 5:00 pm EST. Failure to submit payment by the stipulated timeline to the Office of Charter Schools will deem the application incomplete.
+\Application Note: The applicant must mail the certified check along with a letter indicating the name of the proposed charter school, contact information and the enclosed payment amount to be received before or on the due date of September 19, 2016 5:00 pm EST. Failure to submit payment by the stipulated timeline to the Office of Charter Schools will deem the application incomplete.

-Payments should be made payable to North Carolina Department of Public Instruction
+Payments should be made payable to North Carolina Department of Public Instruction jaydub49 Date: 09/18/2016